davekinkead/thesis/paper.coffee.md

 ## Conclusion

 !!
-Yes, I need to rewrite this conclusion - do not bother reading yet....
+Need to rewrite this....

 While I've only examined two accounts of democratic authority from the wide array of accounts offered by political theorists, the data from the simulation allows us to make the number inferences.